yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 and attempt to use it at a different recipient that it was not intended for.
 If not caught, these attacks can result in the attacker gaining access to resources that it is not entitled to access.
+For instance, if an OAuth 2.0 {{RFC6749}} access token is presented to an OAuth 2.0 protected resource that it is intended for, that protected resource might then attempt to gain access to a different protected resource by presenting that same access token to the different protected resource, which the access token is not intended for.

 For mitigations, see <xref target="validate-iss-sub"/> and <xref target="use-aud"/>.